 can be used to check if people are blood relatives.
 Forensic hair analysis

-can be done to help identify a criminal by evaluating hair structure and DNA.
+can be done to help identify a criminal by evaluating hair structure and DNA from cells attached to the root of the hair.

 Hair samples are tested with specific chemicals and looked at under a